science-girl/Boomtown/README.md

 # Boomtown

 Boomtown is a React/Redux application designed for users to partake in a sharing economy by listing items online and borrowing items from other users.
 Users can filter items by selecting tag(s) and view items in a masonry-style layout (resembling Instagram and Pinterest).
+Users can share items and borrow items from other users in the community.

 ## Installation